A class of Finite difference Methods for solving inhomogeneous damped wave equations: Performance of Numerical schemes

-Table 1 shows the comparison between the errors generated by FOCM, OEFD, OIFD, EX-(0,1 and IM-(1,1) at $t=0.3$ with {$h=\frac{\pi}{10}$ and $k=\frac{1}{10}$}. \\ Table 2 shows the magnitude of the maximum error, at time $t = 6$, between the exact solution and the numerical solution obtained by using FOCM, OEFD, OIFD, FD-(0,1) and FD-(1,1) discussed above with different values of $h$ and $k$.
+TABLE 2 shows the magnitude of the maximum error at time $t = 6$ between the exact solution and the numerical solution obtained by using FOCM, OEFD, OIFD, $FD-(0,1)$, and $FD-(1,1)$ discussed above with different values of $h$ and $k$.